AkshiMehra/Chatbot_Gpt_Node_React/README.md

 # Chatbot_Gpt_Node_React
 This project consists of a web app bot which has react in frontend and node at backend.
-# Chatbot_gpt_Node_React is a Web Application where one can interact with the GPT Language model through voice inputs.
+# Chatbot_gpt_Node_React is application that utilizes the power of the GPT-3.5 model to provide conversational responses to user input, enabling interactive and dynamic conversations between users and the chatbot.

 ## For running the application on your machine, follow the below steps: